Tim Anderson Player Props: White Sox vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Red Sox have a 4.41 team ERA that ranks 18th across all league pitching staffs.
+- The Red Sox have a 4.37 team ERA that ranks 18th across all MLB pitching staffs.

-- The Red Sox rank 22nd in baseball in home runs allowed (94 total, 1.2 per game).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs allowed (94 total, 1.2 per game).

-- Bello makes the start for the Red Sox, his 12th of the season.
-He is 4-4 with a 3.49 ERA and 57 strikeouts in 59 1/3 innings pitched.
+- Paxton (3-1) takes the mound for the Red Sox in his eighth start of the season.
+He's put together a 3.29 ERA in 38 1/3 innings pitched, with 51 strikeouts.

-- His most recent time out came on Sunday against the New York Yankees, when the righty threw seven innings, surrendering one earned run while giving up four hits.
+- In his most recent outing on Monday against the Minnesota Twins, the left-hander went 6 1/3 innings, giving up three earned runs while surrendering three hits.

-- In 11 games this season, the 24-year-old has amassed an ERA of 3.49, with 8.6 strikeouts per nine innings.
-Opponents are batting .247 against him.
+- The 34-year-old has amassed a 3.29 ERA and 12 strikeouts per nine innings across seven games this season, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.